carlapedret/Scraping/README.md

 # Scraping
-Scraping a table from Wikipedia that has an id
+Code to scrape a table from Wikipedia that has an id and create a csv file with the data structured into the columns.